yehonatanke/research-workspace/image_processing/image_diff/README.md

     - It corresponds to how many displays and screens work, which use red, green, and blue sub-pixels to create colors.

 6. Value Range:
-   In our code, we use values between 0 and 1 for each color channel.
+   We use values between 0 and 1 for each color channel.
 0 represents the absence of color, and 1 represents the maximum intensity of the color.

-This representation allows for efficient and intuitive handling of colors in digital images, making it easier to manipulate and understand the color composition of each pixel.